 Wonderful.
 Thanks so much, Tom.

 Just as a brief introduction, Maddy Martin here.
 I'm the head of growth and education for Smith.ai.
-We are a virtual receptionist admin, live web chat service, also handling texts and Facebook messenger so that we can be across all of the main communication channels, responding as a unified solution with consistent, accurate, fast answers to the leads and clients who are coming through to you.
+We are a virtual receptionist admin, live web chat service, that can also handle texts, so that we can be across all of the main communication channels, responding as a unified solution with consistent, accurate, fast answers to the leads and clients who are coming through to you.

 We do a lot more than call answering and chat answering.
 We also do screening, scheduling, intake, take payments, make outbound calls, and we are here to serve again the very similar audience to Tom's client base: solo and small firm attorneys, professional services, firm advisors, financial advisors, wealth consultants, marketing agencies, IT, MSPs.